Cockfield, County Durham: Public houses

 There are three public houses in the village, the Queen's Head, the King's Head, and the Cockfield Working Men's Club.

-Stores
+Shops

-There are three stores in the village of Cockfield, a Co-operative, newsagents, and also a general store, which incorporates as coffee shop.
+There are two shops in the village of Cockfield, a Co-operative and a newsagents.

-The village also has a Pharmacy, which also contains the Post Office.
+The village also has a Pharmacy, which contains the Post Office.

+There is also a Chinese takeaway and a takeaway sandwich shop.

 Schools

 The local primary school is Cockfield County Primary School.

 Churches

 The two churches that can be found in Cockfield are the CofE Church of Saint Mary the Virgin and the Cockfield Methodist Church.

 Transport

 Whilst Cockfield once had a railway, this was closed to passengers in 1958, before its complete closure in 1962.
-It is now served by bus services from Arriva North East and Scarlet Band with links to Darlington, Bishop Auckland, Barnard Castle, Durham (number 6) and the retail park at Tindale crescent.
+It is now served by bus services from Arriva North East, Weardale Travel and Hodgsons with links to Darlington, Bishop Auckland, Barnard Castle, Durham (number 6) and the retail park at Tindale crescent.

 Cockfield Fell

 Cockfield Fell is described as "one of the most important early industrial landscapes in Britain".
 In addition to four Iron Age (or Romano-British) settlement enclosures, there is evidence within the landscape of early coal mines (the Bishop of Durham licensed mining here at least as early as 1303), medieval agricultural field patterns, centuries of quarrying activity, a railway line established in the 1830s and several earlier tramways.
 All together, Cockfield Fell constitutes England's largest Scheduled Ancient Monument, described as 'an incomparable association of field monuments relating to the Iron settlement history and industrial evolution of a northern English County'.
 One reason for its preservation - unusual for a lowland fell - is that it was not subject to enclosure in the 18th or 19th century, perhaps due to its highly industrialised past.